Director: John Cassavetes

 It’s just one example of Cassavetes’ affection for faces, for close-ups.
 He uses them to make us feel uncomfortable at the breakfast scene, as Mabel literally leans over a guy’s shoulder and stares into his mouth.
 Soon after, when Nick yells at Mabel, Cassavetes gives a close-up of Mabel’s wounded reaction, and then tilts down to see the uncomfortable faces of the surrounding house guests.

 Still, one of the very best bits of direction in the film comes in the use of a simple staircase.
 Midway through the film, in the scene where the doctor comes to take Mabel to the mental hospital, Nick’s mother literally guards the staircase between Mabel and her kids.
 Here, the stairs take on the symbol of emotional separation.
-Later, when Mabel returns from the hospital, Nick takes her onto the stairs, away from their parents downstairs, and in that transitional space of the stairwell, he says his most supportive lines in the entire movie: “I’m with you.
+Later, when Mabel returns from the hospital, Nick takes her onto the stairs, away from their parents downstairs, and in this transitional space of the stairwell, he says his most supportive lines in the entire movie: “I’m with you.
 There’s nothing you can do wrong. … I just want you to be yourself.
 This is your house.
 To hell with them!”
 In addition to the symbolism, the shot is just damn beautiful, in a raw kind of way.
 It’s shot in extreme closeup, so that all you can see are the tight silhouettes of their faces.

 “When people think about John, they think about that he is an original and he introduced a new standard for spontanaety in acting that the world had never seen before,” Falk said.
 “Not only this country, but all those French guys, the New Wave guys.
 They all were smitten with John.
 They all took it from him.”
 (D)